SilverZef/updsys-linux-auto-updater/README.md

 (For example in opensuse these are zypper refresh, zypper dup and flatpak update)

-**Step 2)** Divide those commands into 2 logical groups (For example in opensuse there are zypper upgrade commands an flatpak update commands)
+**Step 2)** Divide those commands into 2 logical groups (For example in opensuse there are zypper upgrade commands(i.e zypper refresh & zypper dup) and flatpak update commands (i.e flatpak update))

 **Step 3)** See Section "**HOW TO CHANGE UPGRADE COMMANDS?:**" and change the variables into these command groups in which each command is seperated by a ';' if unable to form 2 groups empty one of the variables(ex: comm1="").